-Despite a comprehensive search strategy used for this review, no randomized controlled trial (RCT) of surgery for scoliosis in people with Duchenne muscular dystrophy was identified.
-Instead we found many retrospective reviews or case series of patients with Duchenne muscular dystrophy and scoliosis treated with surgery.
+Despite using a comprehensive search strategy for this review, we identified no randomized controlled trial of surgery for scoliosis in patients with DMD.
+Instead, we found many retrospective reviews or case series of patients with DMD and scoliosis treated with surgery.
 These studies showed varying results and had different conclusions.
-Although most agreed that surgery can improve patients' quality of life and functional status in terms of sitting posture, upper limb function and ease of care, most failed to show a significant improvement in respiratory function or long-term survival, and short-term and long-term postoperative complications occurred not uncommonly.
+Although most agreed that surgery can improve patients' quality of life and functional status in terms of sitting posture, upper limb function, and ease of care, most failed to show a significant improvement in respiratory function or long-term survival, and short- and long-term postoperative complications were not uncommon.

-However, a closer look at the relevant studies excluded might be helpful for guiding future clinical trials of scoliosis surgery for patients with DMD (Table 1).
-These 47 case series included 5 to 70 patients who had undergone scoliosis surgery.
-Nine of these studies also included a comparison group of 21 to 115 patients without surgery (Eagle 2007; Galasko 1992; Galasko 1995; Kennedy 1995; Kinali 2006; Miller 1988; Miller 1991; Miller 1992; Sakai 1977).
+However, a closer look at the relevant studies excluded may be helpful in guiding future clinical trials of scoliosis surgery for patients with DMD (Table 1).
+These 49 case series included 5 to 70 patients who had undergone scoliosis surgery.
+Eleven of these studies also included a comparison group of 21 to 115 patients without surgery (Alexander 2013; Eagle 2007; Galasko 1992; Galasko 1995; Kennedy 1995; Kinali 2006; Miller 1988; Miller 1991; Miller 1992; Sakai 1977; Suk 2014).